cmxgloria/Ruby-learning/introduction-Ruby.md

 =end
 ```

-##new chapter PUTTING THE FORM IN FORMATTER
+## new chapter PUTTING THE FORM IN FORMATTER
-##What You'll Be Building
+## What You'll Be Building
 read a user’s input and correct his or her capitalization.
 ```
 print "What's your first name? " first_name = gets.chomp
 first_name.capitalize!

-print "What's your last name? " last_name = gets.chomp
-last_name.capitalize!
+print "What's your last name? "gets is the Ruby method that gets input from the user.
+When getting input, Ruby automatically adds a blank line (or newline) after each bit of input; chomp removes that extra line.
+(Your program will work fine without chomp, but you’ll get extra blank lines everywhere.) last_name = gets.chomp last_name.capitalize!